 Prioritizing important tasks and declining those that hamper accomplishing the prioritized functions is crucial to management.

 Furthermore, utilizing frameworks like weighted scoring, and so on, to support your priorities is an even more critical skill.

 Basic Business Knowledge

-In order to be a product manager, you don’t need a degree in business.
-However, what you do need is some basic knowledge of the business.
-Understanding budget, revenue, profits, cash flow, etc. are some of the hard skills that are essential to have.
+To be a product manager, you don’t need a degree in business.
+However, what you do need is some basic knowledge of the company.

 The ability to gather data, analyze it, and come up with an appropriate conclusion is a crucial skill.